Call for Fire Investigator Technical Panel Members

 We anticipate holding two meetings of this committee, with the first occurring summer 2022 and the second happening near the end of the two-year grant period.
 The input of the technical panel will direct the final project report deliverable, which will be published online in 2023.

-To apply for the Evaluation of Heat Flux Profiles Through Walls in Support of Fire Model Validation technical panel, complete this form before July 8, 2022.
+To apply for the Heat Transfer and Fire Damage Patterns on Walls for Fire Model Validation technical panel, complete this form before July 8, 2022.
 The final panelists will be selected and notified by July 12, 2022.